XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 | Translate domain-specific response to HTTP response | Route Handler | Usage |

 and significantly improved the behaviour of both.

+* We return appropriate statuses ✅.
+* We return useful responses for both internal and user errors ✅.
+* We haven't found a need to use non-standard response headers 🤔.

 [^1]: Remember to [parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).